Windham Insights

 We have shown that taxes impact expected return, expected risk, and the optimal asset allocation for a taxable investor.
 We have also shown that, by ignoring taxes, we may be misled to overestimate the investor’s future wealth.
 Further, we should consider all investment accounts simultaneously and resist the temptation of taking excessive risk in our 401k accounts.

-Get in touch with us to see how Windham Labs can help your practice!
+to see how Windham Labs can help your practice!